trailblazer/trailblazer-cells/README.md

 ## View Prefixes

-In Trailblazer, class structures as the following are very common, let's say for a `post` concept, here are the class headers, and where the view directory gets resolved to.
+In Trailblazer, class structures such as the following are very common, let's say for a `post` concept, here are the class headers, and where the view directory gets resolved to.

 ```ruby
 module Post